nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 > **NOTE**: When external access is enabled, the NuoDB Helm Charts will create Internet-facing load balancers by default.
 Be sure to understand the difference between _internet facing_ load balancers (allowing connectivity external to the cloud and Kubernetes cluster) and  _internal_ load balancers (allowing connectivity external to the Kubernetes cluster but within the cloud virtual network).

 If the SQL clients are located outside of the Kubernetes cluster where NuoDB is deployed but in the same cloud provider or virtual network, then _internal_ load balancer can be used.
-This is configured by setting the `admin.externalAccess.internalIP=true` and `database.te.externalAccess.internalIP=true` or further customized by explicitly setting custom annotations for the Kubernetes services using `admin.externalAccess.annotations` and `database.te.externalAccess.annotations` options.
+This is configured by setting the `admin.externalAccess.internalIP=true` and `database.te.externalAccess.internalIP=true` or further customized by explicitly setting custom annotations for the Kubernetes services using the `admin.externalAccess.annotations` and `database.te.externalAccess.annotations` options.
 The user-provided custom annotations will overwrite the default annotations for the services.

 > **IMPORTANT**: The customer is responsible for correctly configuring security rules and restricting access to the cloud load balancers.